Ohio State vs. Indiana NCAA Football Odds, Plays and Insights | October 23, 2021

 Indiana Stats and Trends

-- Thus far this year Indiana has one win against the spread.
+- Indiana has one win against the spread in six games this season.

-- Indiana's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- Indiana's games this year have gone over the total in three out of six opportunities (50%).

-- The Hoosiers average 22.3 points per game, comparable to the 20.5 the Buckeyes give up.

-- Indiana is 1-2 against the spread and 2-1 overall when the team scores more than 20.5 points.
+- Indiana is 1-2 against the spread and 2-1 overall in games when it scores more than 20.5 points.

 - The Hoosiers have turned the ball over 12 times this season, one more turnover than the Buckeyes have forced (11).